19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017 (both dates inclusive).
+(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15 February 2007 to 31 December 2022 (both dates inclusive).

 [53/2007; 34/2008; 22/2011; 19/2013]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 01/04/2017]

 (2C) Subject to such conditions as the Minister may impose, subsection (1) shall not apply to —